Hultan/chessImager/readme.md

 If `type`=1 then the renderer will draw an image containing a chessboard using the settings in the **image** section (under the **board** section).

-<mark>This type is not implemented yet.</mark>

 | Name    | Type    | Description                                   |
 |---------|---------|-----------------------------------------------|
 | type    | integer | 0 = default, 1 = image                        |
 | default | -       | The settings for a manually drawn chess board |
 | image   | -       | The settings for a chess board image          |

-<mark>If you do use a board image, then the Border settings and RankAndFile settings will be ignored.</mark>

 ### Board default